RienBoy/connect4/README.md

 This is made in Python3 and played in the terminal.

 ## TODO
- - Fix difficulty of Bot, maybe change the whole algorithm
+ - Fix difficulty of Bot, does the algorithm work?
  - Give name to Bot
  - Add cmd line options to decide whether to play locally or with Bot on set difficulty
  - Give players ability to give themselves a name through cmd line options